 - Although our current plan is to award gift cards via Amazon.com, we reserve the right to use an alternative gift card format/platform in lieu of Amazon.com at our sole discretion.

 Although many forecasting questions will include descriptions of real-world global security issues (e.g., warfare, disease spread), these descriptions should be no more disturbing than similar descriptions appearing in the news.
 In addition, there is always some risk that the confidentiality of your data could be compromised (see below for details).
 Again, if for any reason you are uncomfortable or wish to withdraw from the study, you may stop participating at any time.
 If you withdraw from the study and have met all the requirements to qualify for any of the gift card awards, you will receive that award (see above for details).

 Confidentiality and Data Sharing

-As with all research, there is a chance that confidentiality could be compromised.
+- Confidentiality risks – In addition to the data sharing practices noted elsewhere, there is always a chance that confidentiality could be compromised in other ways (e.g., hacking, data leaks).
 The HFC Evaluation Team is taking precautions to protect the data we collect or transmit, such as storing and transmitting information with encryption; limiting the number of people with access to your email address; and not directly linking email addresses to files containing other data you submit.
-Your confidentiality can be even further secured if you elect to use an email address that does not directly identify you by name, as described above.

 If you have any questions about participation in this study, you may contact the HFC Evaluation Team at [email protected].
 If you have any questions or concerns about your rights and treatment as a research participant, you may contact [email protected].